Tokutek/mongo/docs/building.md

     $ scons --prefix=/opt/mongo install

-Please note that prebuilt binaries are available on [mongodb.org](http://www.mongodb.org/downloads) and may be the easiest way to get started.
+Please note that prebuilt binaries are available at [tokutek.com](http://www.tokutek.com/) and may be the easiest way to get started.

 SCONS TARGETS
 --------------